Angulate tortoise

 The angulate tortoise (Chersina angulata) is a species of tortoise found in dry areas and coastal scrub vegetation in South Africa.
-This tortoise is the only known member of the genus Chersina.
+It is the only living member of the genus Chersina.

 Name and taxonomy

 This species is highly distinctive and is now classified by itself, in the monotypic Chersina genus.
 While it differs considerably from all other tortoise species, its closest relatives, according to phylogenetic studies, are the tiny "padloper" (Homopus) tortoise species, with which it shares its southern African habitat.

 Internationally it is known by the two names of "angulate" and "bowsprit" tortoise.
 Locally in southern Africa however, it is uniformly known as the "angulate" tortoise in English, and as the rooipens skilpad ("red-belly tortoise") in Afrikaans.

 Description

 Identification

 A small, shy tortoise with a relatively variable shell, they can often be distinguished by their prominent "bowsprits", which are protrusions of the "gular" shields, from their plastrons under their chins.

 These are used by males to fight for territory or females.
 Uniquely, this species has only one gular shield under its chin; all other southern African tortoises have a divided/double scaled gular.
 Angulate specimens have five claws on their front legs and four on each back leg.
 They also, like most other southern African tortoises, have a nuchal scute.